Brave (2012 film): Plot

-In Medieval Scotland, Princess Merida of the clan Dunbroch is given a bow and arrow by her father, King Fergus for her sixth birthday to the dismay of her mother, Queen Elinor.
-While venturing into the woods to fetch an arrow, Merida encounters a will-o'-the-wisp.
-Soon afterward, Mor'du, a huge demon bear, attacks the family.
-Merida flees on horseback with Elinor, while Fergus and his men fend off Mor'du, though the fight costs him one of his legs.
+In Medieval Scotland, a young Princess Merida of Clan Dunbroch celebrates her birthday and is given a bow and arrow by her father, King Fergus, dismaying his wife Queen Elinor.
+In the forest, Merida encounters a will-o'-the-wisp and follows the other wisps to her family and Mor'du, a huge demonic bear, attacks the family.
+Fergus and his men fend off Mor'du, though the fight costs Fergus one of his legs.

-Ten years later, Merida discovers that she is to be betrothed to the son of one of her father's allies.
-Elinor explains that failure to consent to the betrothal could harm Dunbroch, reminding Merida of a legend of a prince whose pride and refusal to follow his father's wishes destroyed his kingdom.
+Ten years later, Merida discovers she is to be betrothed to the son of one of her father's allies.
+Failure to consent to the betrothal could harm Dunbroch; Elinor reminds Merida of a legend of a prince whose pride and refusal to follow his father's wishes destroyed his kingdom.

 The allied clan chieftains and their first-born sons arrive to compete in the Highland games for Merida's hand in marriage.
-Merida twists the rules, announcing that as her own clan's firstborn she is eligible to compete for her own hand.
-She easily bests her suitors in an archery contest, shaming the other clans, and after a heated disagreement with Elinor, runs away into the forest.
-Wisps appear, leading her to the hut of an elderly witch.
-Merida bargains for a spell to change Elinor, and the witch gives her an enchanted cake.
+Twisting the rules, Merida announces that, as her own clan's firstborn, she will compete for her own hand.
+She easily bests her suitors and, after arguing with Elinor, runs away into the forest.
+She encounters the wisps again, who lead her to the hut of an elderly witch, where she bargains for a spell to "change" Elinor.
+The witch gives her an enchanted cake.

-When Merida gives Elinor the cake, it transforms her into a bear, unable to speak but still retaining most of her human consciousness.
-Merida returns to the witch's cottage with Elinor, only to find it deserted, and discovers a message from the witch: unless Merida is able to "mend the bond, torn by pride" before the second sunrise, the spell will become permanent.
-Merida and Elinor are led by the wisps to ancient ruins, where they encounter Mor'du.
-Realizing that Mor'du was the prince in the legend, Merida vows that she will not let the same thing happen to her mother, and concludes she needs to repair the family tapestry she deliberately damaged during their argument.
+Elinor eats the cake and is transformed into a bear, unable to speak but retaining most of her human consciousness.
+Merida returns to the deserted witch's cottage, and discovers a message from the witch: she must "mend the bond, torn by pride" by the second sunrise, or the spell will become permanent.
+Merida and Elinor encounter Mor'du and realize Mor'du was the prince in the legend.
+Merida vows not to let the same thing happen to her mother, and concludes she needs to repair the family tapestry she deliberately damaged during their argument.